alexyuly/ViewScript-Runtime/README.md

 🐣 Have *children*, by creating component instances and passing properties to them.

-📣 Report *events* to its parent, by responding when its children fire events.
+📣 Report *events* to its parent, by responding when its children report events.

 #### 📚 Concepts Tab

 The Concepts Tab lists your open concepts.
 Concepts are the types of information your components can interpret and manipulate.

 Each concept has Properties and Methods.

-Components create concept instances, which are data structures conforming to the schema defined by a concept's properties.
+Components create concept instances, which are data structures that conform to the schema defined by a concept's properties.

-📦 A property is a concept with a unique name, within another concept of a certain type.
+📦 A property is a concept associated with a name that is unique within the given concept _X_.

-🏭 A method is a pure function which operates on a concept instance of a certain type, plus some parameters, to produce a new concept instance.
+🏭 A method is a pure function which operates on a concept instance of type _X_, plus some parameters, to produce a new concept instance.

 ### 🔎 Inspector